Connectivity architecture

 Diagram that shows a high-level overview of the connectivity architecture.

-The following steps describe how a connection is established to Azure SQL Database:
+The following steps describe how to establish a connection:

-• Inside the database cluster, traffic is forwarded to the appropriate database.
+3. Inside the database cluster, the gateway forwards traffic to the appropriate database.

 Connection policy

-Servers in SQL Database and dedicated SQL pools (formerly SQL DW) in Azure Synapse support the following three options for the server's connection policy setting.
+Logical SQL servers support the following three options for the server's connection policy setting:

-• Redirect (recommended): Clients establish connections directly to the node hosting the database, leading to reduced latency and improved throughput.
-For connections to use this mode, clients need to:
+• Redirect (recommended): Clients establish connections directly to the node hosting the database, which reduces latency and improves throughput.
+To use this mode for connections, clients need to:

 • Allow outbound communication from the client to Azure SQL Database gateway IP addresses on port 1433.

-• When using the Redirect connection policy, refer to the Azure IP Ranges and Service Tags - China Cloud for a list of your region's IP addresses to allow.
+• When you use the Redirect connection policy, see the Azure IP Ranges and Service Tags - China Cloud for a list of your region's IP addresses to allow.

-• Proxy: In this mode, all connections are proxied via the Azure SQL Database gateways, leading to increased latency and reduced throughput.
-For connections to use this mode, clients need to allow outbound communication from the client to Azure SQL Database gateway IP addresses on port 1433.
+• Proxy: In this mode, all connections go through the Azure SQL Database gateways, which increases latency and reduces throughput.
+To use this mode for connections, clients need to allow outbound communication from the client to Azure SQL Database gateway IP addresses on port 1433.

-• When using the Proxy connection policy, refer to the Gateway IP addresses list later in this article for your region's IP addresses to allow.
+• When you use the Proxy connection policy, see the Gateway IP addresses list later in this article for your region's IP addresses to allow.

-We highly recommend the Redirect connection policy over the Proxy connection policy for the lowest latency and highest throughput.
+For the lowest latency and highest throughput, we highly recommend the Redirect connection policy instead of the Proxy connection policy.
 However, you need to meet the extra requirements for allowing network traffic for outbound communication:

-• If the client is an Azure Virtual Machine, you can accomplish this using Network Security Groups (NSG) with service tags.
+• If the client is an Azure Virtual Machine, you can accomplish this requirement by using Network Security Groups (NSG) with service tags.

-• If the client is connecting from a workstation on-premises, you might need to work with your network admin to allow network traffic through your corporate firewall.
+• If the client connects from a workstation on-premises, you might need to work with your network admin to allow network traffic through your corporate firewall.

 To change the connection policy, see Change the connection policy.